Taxation of Trusts and their Beneficiaries

 2013 Tax Changes

-Tax changes enacted in 2013 included a top tax bracket for trusts of 39.6% on undistributed income, adjusted for inflation (latest year amount is shown in the above tax table for trusts) and increases the long-term capital gains rate from 15% to 20% for the top tax bracket.
-The Tax Cuts and Jobs Act has lowered the top rate to 37%.
+Tax changes enacted in 2013 included a top tax bracket for trusts of 39.6% on undistributed income, adjusted for inflation (latest year amount is shown in the above tax table for trusts) and increased the long-term capital gains rate from 15% to 20% for the top tax bracket.
+The Tax Cuts and Jobs Act lowered the top rate to 37%.

 Trusts are also subject to the Net Investment Income Tax (NIIT), sometimes called the Obamacare tax, of 3.8% on undistributed investment income exceeding the threshold for the top marginal rate for trusts.
 By contrast, the NIIT only applies to individuals earning a minimum of $200,000 ($250,000 for a couple filing jointly).
 Hence, the total tax on undistributed capital gains in the top bracket will be 23.8%.
 However, the following types of trusts are not subject to the NIIT: